farsabdraouf/farsabdraouf/README.md

 Front-end Developer
 ------------------------------------

-My name is Fars abdraouf, I am 19 years old, I live in Algeria, I love programming and I adore everything related to technology in general.
+My name is Fars abdraouf, I am 20 years old, I live in Algeria, I love programming and I adore everything related to technology in general.
-I have one year of experience in programming in general and developing front-end interfaces for websites in particular.
+I have more one year of experience in programming in general and developing front-end interfaces for websites in particular.

 *   🌍  I'm based in Algeria